sparky-vision/ha-lcars-layout-templates/README.md

 Here are some grid layouts for your Home Assistant HA-LCARS needs.

 In messing around with Home Assistant, I ran across the delightful HA-LCARS theme.
-Now, the two people who know anything about me know that I'm 1) a giant Star Trek nerd with an encyclopedic knowledge of most of the franchise from TNG onward and 2) a general home automation nerd.
+Now, the people who know anything about me know two things: that I'm 1) a giant Star Trek nerd with an encyclopedic knowledge of most of the franchise from TNG onward and 2) a general home automation nerd.
 Naturally, I was drawn to the intersection of a real and imagined future with Home Assistant and theming it to look like Michael and Denise Okuda's amazing work designing the user interface of the fuuuutreeeee in Star Trek: TNG.
 It's a very recognizable interface, and I - along with lots of others - think the general use of color and shapes seems very usable.
 Anyhoo.
 In setting about to recreate some of the layouts we see on-screen, I ended up deciding to use lovelace-layout-card grids, which lets you define CSS grids and position things with them.
 This seems, by *far*, the best way to position things within the HA system.
 I decided maybe the community could use my snippets, and so, here they are.

 To use, install all the dependencies, and then copy / paste from the file you want to use into the yaml editor of your layout.